youssef-omarrr/Project-Mozart/README.md

 	2. Use a pretrained model to be able to fill these data and finetune to learn and be able to generate music sequences like the one that the encoder created.
 	3. Once the model is done writing text like the ones the encoder created, this text out would then go to the decoder to convert the text back to audio

-> The encoder and decoder where build from scratch.
+> * The encoder and decoder where build from scratch.
-> I quickly realized that the model being a chatbot is way too advanced so I just extracted the prompt manually.
+> * I quickly realized that the model being a chatbot is way too advanced so I just extracted the prompt manually.
+> * For a more detailed models comparison, view the *Archived Models* folder.
 ### **Model 0**

 **Idea:**